githubuser0101/Secrets-Project-using-API/README.md

 # Secrets-Project-using-API
-This is an Express project based on Lisper: A secret sharing website.
+This is an Express project based on Lisper: A secret sharing website, which shows randoms secrets from random usernames.
 It uses Axios for making API request and EJS templating for dynamic content rendering.